-- Keep Your Language Focused on Your Child
+Keep Your Language Focused on Your Child

-- Maintain Your Composure
+Maintain Your Composure

-When it comes to ways to prepare for a custody hearing, a lot of what occurs in that hearing is up to you and your attorney.
+When it comes to how to prepare for a custody hearing, a lot of what occurs in that hearing is up to you and your attorney.
 The main thing to remember is that you must keep yourself calm and refrain from engaging the other parent in a yelling match.